-Russia’s growing interest in the Moon manifests itself in more and more bold announcements regarding the future manned landing on the lunar surface.
-On Tuesday, Oct.
-27, one of the country’s top space industry officials, Vladimir Solntsev, revealed that Russia aims to land a man on the Moon in 2029.
+Russia’s growing interest in the Moon manifests itself in more and bolder announcements regarding the future manned landing on the lunar surface.
+On Tuesday, October 27, 2015, one of the country’s top space industry officials, Vladimir Solntsev, revealed that Russia aims to land a man on the Moon in 2029.

 RKK Energia is the manufacturer of spacecraft and space station components.
 The company is the prime developer and contractor of the Russian manned spaceflight program.